kkarsten62/QMapShack.AppImage/README.md

 A new folder called `squashfs-root` is created, containing the content of QMapShack.AppImage.

-# Known issues and topics
+# Known issues
-Only some build test performed so far. **Deep functional tests with tracks, routes, waypoints, maps, DEMS, Routino, DB, etc. needs still to be done.**
 ## ROUTINO_XML_PATH
 Seen from AppImage the path `ROUTINO_XML_PATH` is a hard-coded path in QMapShack.
-Current bypass solution according to this [information](https://docs.appimage.org/packaging-guide/manual.html/) is by setting a temp link during QMapShack run time.
+Current bypass solution according to this [information](https://docs.appimage.org/packaging-guide/manual.html/) is by setting a temp link named `rout` during QMapShack run time.
+The link will be removed when finishing QMapShack.
-## Docker Ubuntu images are disk space consuming
-Room for Improvement could be to change from Ubuntu to a more lightweight distribution (Alpine Linux?) to reduce the needed disk space.
-## Troubleshooting
+# Troubleshooting
-### Mixing up different versions of QMapShack
+## Mixing up different versions of QMapShack
 In a case of a strange behaviour in handling of QMapShack, it may help to delete the configuration. **Be aware:** All your personal settings for the GUI will be lost.
 Finish QMapShack first.
 Before doing so, however, back up the existing configuration.
 QMapShack will then start with the default configuration.

 	cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak